Tree Health and Plant Biosecurity Initiative

 What is the Tree Health and Plant Biosecurity Initiative?

 Trees make a huge impact on our rural and urban landscapes and contribute to a vital part of our heritage, rural economy and well-being.
 Preserving their health is especially important as the environment changes.
 In the last few years, several new pests and pathogens have emerged as significant risks to the UK’s woodlands, commercial forests and urban trees.
 Diseases such as acute oak decline and red pine needle blight have become established in the UK, and the outbreak of ash dieback at the end of 2012 illustrates how rapidly new diseases can take hold, and the scale of the threat they can pose to trees.
-There is a range of other threats on the horizon.
+An increase in trade in plants and plant products has contributed to new pests and diseases entering the UK that are capable of causing serious damage.
+Climate change may also be increasing the risk of these pests and diseases establishing and spreading.
+There is a range of threats on the horizon.
 (See Briefing from the Parliamentary Office of Science and Technology attached)

 What does it aim to do?